liferay/liferay-docs/develop/tutorials/articles/244-liferay-js-api/04-invoking-liferay-services.markdown

                     "userName": ""
             }
     }

 Now that you know how to process requests, you can learn how to filter the results next.

 ## Filtering Results [](id=filtering-results)

 If you don't want all the properties returned by a service, you can define a whitelist of properties.
-This will return only the specific properties you request in the object.
+This returns only the specific properties you request in the object.

 Below is an example of whitelisting properties: